Jul 16, 2016

 The installation is standard, but for the

 /boot/efi (you also have to run the USB in EFI mode in order for the triple boot to work) we have to choose the EFI partition where Clover and the other bootloaders reside.

-This will install antergos grub to this partition so Clover can attempt to find it.
-After finishing the install you should all know by now, reboot the machine and it will booted into Antergos(🙌 hooray… kinda), the direct boot into Antergos is normal since a fresh OS install always replaces the default bootloader to the one the system you are installing uses.
-To see if this was successful we need to boot Clover and see if it was added to the boot list.
+This will install antergos grub to this partition, so Clover can attempt to find it.
+After finishing the installation you should all know by now, reboot the machine, and it will boot into Antergos(🙌 hooray… kinda), the direct boot into Antergos is normal since a fresh OS install always replaces the default bootloader to the one in the system you are installing uses.
+To see if this was successful, we need to boot Clover and see if it was added to the boot list.
 Reboot into the UEFI and put Clover (OS X) to be the default boot again and boot up.
-We can see that we didn’t screw up the other systems since they are showing up but there is no Linux… what?!?!
-The problem here is that it seems Clover doesn’t auto detect Arch Linux (which is what Antergos is) by default like it does with Windows and Ubuntu/Fedora (as I found out later).
-I Googled a bit and couldn’t find a way to correctly edit the config.plist in order to add Arch manually so Clover would see it (I don’t know about you but I want everything to be in a single bootloader, I see no point in swapping bootloaders in order to boot into the system I want.
+We can see that we didn’t screw up the other systems since they are showing up, but there is no Linux… what?!?!
+The problem here is that it seems Clover doesn’t auto-detect Arch Linux (which is what Antergos is) by default like it does with Windows and Ubuntu/Fedora (as I found out later).
+I Googled a bit and couldn’t find a way to correctly edit the config.plist to add Arch manually so Clover would see it.
+I don’t know about you, but I want everything to be in a single bootloader, I see no point in swapping bootloaders to boot into the system I want.

-Listening to the Linux Action Show a few weeks ago I heard their review of Fedora 24 and it peeked my interest, I have never tried Fedora before, so why not try it, who knows, I might even like it.
+Listening to the Linux Action Show a few weeks ago I heard their review of Fedora 24, and it piqued my interest, I have never tried Fedora before, so why not try it, who knows, I might even like it.

 I think I will be keeping Fedora for a while.
 I will also be posting a customization guide to Fedora soon 🙂

 Thanks for reading and have a great day ^_^